 Airport Pickup and Transport: Participants wishing airport pickup will be met at Delhi’s Indira Gandhi National Airport, and will be taken to a hotel in Delhi near the airport to sleep.
 The next morning we will depart at 6AM by private coach bus for Rishikesh and the ashram.
 Friday – Sunday will be for orientation and jet lag days.
 The course formally begins on Monday.

 To apply: The pre-requisite for taking this course is a 200-hour teacher training certificate.
 To apply, please:

 • Click Here.
 We recommend you apply 4-6 months in advance to ensure a spot, and to allow time for readings, assignments and other preparations.
 Additionally please scan and email a copy of your 200-hour teacher training certificate to: email@example.com

 • Once your application is received, you may be contacted by phone for a short interview.

-• If your application is successful, you will then need to finalize it by authorizing us to charge your visa card, or by sending in the CDN$500 international money order or bank draft (personal cheque if in Canada) as a deposit.
+• If your application is successful, you will then need to finalize it.
+You will receive an online credit card payment link by email for the CDN$500 deposit (personal cheque are ok if in Canada, made payable to World Conscious Yoga Family Inc. and mailed to World Conscious Yoga Family ℅ Chetana Panwar 19 Woburn Ave., Toronto, ON, M5M 1K5).
 Please note that the final payment is due one month prior to departure (please see our refund policy).